 How to use medical cannabis

-Medical cannabis can be prescribed in several forms, including dried flower, vape cartridges, sublingual oils, and lozenges or pastilles.
+Medical cannabis can be prescribed in several forms, including dried flower, vape cartridges, sublingual oils, pastilles, topical cream, suppositories and pessaries.
 Each is administered differently to support safe and effective treatment.
 Always follow your prescriber’s directions and the manufacturer’s instructions for your specific product or device.

 Flower (Dried Herbal Cannabis)